 deciduous shrub.
 It's blooms are small white clusters of flowers that appear during summer.

-(Cornus alba) - If you are looking for types of shrubs that are native to Ontario, this is one.
-It adds great winter
+If you are looking for types of shrubs that are great for hedges, these are perfect.
+They also add dramatic winter

 It's slow growing, low maintenance, drought tolerant, and can be poisonous.